pantheon-systems/documentation/source/content/guides/autopilot/06-autopilot-faq.md

 ## Does Autopilot automatically deploy changes to the Live environment?

 You can specify the environments to which Autopilot deploys.
-See the next page for [configuration options](/guides/autopilot/enable-autopilot).
+See the [configuration options](/guides/autopilot/enable-autopilot).

 ## Does Autopilot clone the database from Live to Dev before doing the updates?

 No. Autopilot always tests updates against a Multidev based on the current Dev environment.

-For Autopilot to compare updates to the Live environment, keep the Dev environment [synchronized with the Live environment](/pantheon-workflow), to ensure Autopilot test updates against the most up-to-date state of the Live environment.
+For Autopilot to compare updates to the Live environment, keep the Dev environment [synchronized with the Live environment](/pantheon-workflow), to ensure Autopilot tests updates against the most up-to-date state of the Live environment.

 ## Does the Autopilot Multidev count towards the Multidev limit?